acaizu00/about-me-/README.md

 - do NOT copy or take any inspo from my skins w/o my permission.

+- c+h encouraged if we're friends or i know you.

 dni:

-- basic dni criteria, any p/dos, pr/shippers, zoos, etc. i hide and block freely
+- basic dni criteria. i hide and block freely otherwise.

 - MINORS. gtho